Using DevOps hooks ¶

-It's critical that the supplied hook names be used if you modify
+It is critical that the supplied hook names be used if you modify

-Using .pre and .post Hooks ¶
+Using .pre and .post hooks ¶

-When DevOps hooks are called during the
+When the hook scripts are called during the

-entrypoint.sh script process, any corresponding
+entrypoint.sh initialization, any corresponding

-.post hooks will also be called.
+.post hooks are also called.

 .post extensions allow you to define custom scripts to be executed before or after any hook that is run in the container.
 You can include any custom